 President | Saleema Snow

-Saleema Snow is an Associate Professor of Law at the University of the District of Columbia David A. Clarke School of Law.
+Saleema Snow is a Professor of Law at the University of the District of Columbia David A. Clarke School of Law.
 She teaches Critical Race Theory, Perspectives on Social Justice, various legal writing courses, and directs the law school’s legal writing program.
 Her scholarship focuses on religious profiling, poverty law, and the intersection of poverty, gender, and access to justice.

 Vice President | Asad Rahman

 Asad Rahman attended SMU's Dedman School of law.
 Upon graduating, he practiced at small litigation firms focused on medical malpractice and commercial litigation.
 Thereafter, he served as an independent contractor for multiple international firms where he worked on IP litigation and other products liability class action lawsuits.
 He also worked as a solo practitioner focused on various business transactions, dispute resolution, and personal injury.
 Asad also served as an Assistant Attorney General in Texas Office of the Attorney General focused on child support and family law issues.
 Thereafter he worked as a corporate and compliance attorney for the Boeing Company.
 He currently serves as Corporate Counsel at the Michaels Companies.
 He also serves as General Counsel for several Muslim nonprofits, and presently serves as President of the DFW Muslim Bar Association.

 Edward Ahmed Mitchell is an attorney and former journalist who serves as the Deputy Director of the Council on American-Islamic Relations, the largest Muslim civil rights and advocacy organization in the United States.